Vice Mayor &

 Term Seated: 12/09/14

-Councilmember Matthew Jacob was elected in the November 2014 General Election.
-He is a lifelong resident of Turlock and a graduate of Turlock Christian High School.
-Jacob went on to earn a B.A. in Political Economy concentrated in Domestic Poverty Alleviation Policy from the University of California, Berkeley with additional studies at both Stanford University and Peking University in Beijing, China.
+Vice Mayor Jacob is a lifelong resident of Turlock and proud TCHS alumnus.
+He earned a Bachelor of Arts degree in Political Economy, concentrated in Domestic Poverty Alleviation Policy, from the University of California, Berkeley with additional studies at both Stanford University and Peking University in Beijing, China.

 Term Seated: 12/13/16